 - Benzene

-Chem Klean specializes in removing all listed and characteristically determined hazardous waste with eco-friendly techniques.
+Chem Klean specializes in removing all listed and characteristic hazardous waste with eco-friendly techniques.
 Our consultants offer environmental auditing and site assessments to create a comprehensive, personalized strategy for your company.

-Trust the Experts at Chem Klean for Your Waste Disposal Needs in South Florida
+Trust the Experts at Chem Klean for Your Waste Disposal Needs in Orlando and Miami, Florida

-At Chem Klean, our industry professionals ensure a cleaner tomorrow by identifying your organization's best waste management solution.
-We draw from over 20 years of industry experience to transport and dispose of hazardous and non-hazardous waste in an environmentally responsible way.
-As a local, family-owned company, our team provides exceptional customer service with a faster response, often completing projects within 24 to 48 hours.
+At Chem Klean, our industry professionals ensure a cleaner tomorrow by identifying the best waste management solution for your organization.
+We draw on more than 20 years of industry experience to transport and dispose of hazardous and non-hazardous waste in an environmentally responsible way.
+As a local and family-owned company, our team provides exceptional customer service to the Orlando and Miami areas.
+We often complete projects within 24 to 48 hours.

 Partner with Chem Klean to design an innovative, affordable disposal strategy that meets your needs — request your free quote today.